developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***Open*** is chosen, then the WLAN adapter will apply no security for *Hotspot Mode*, thus providing no control over which devices can connect and share the Internet connection of the Zebra Android device via *Hotspot Mode*.

 - If the value ***WPA2/PSK*** is chosen, then the WLAN adapter will apply Wi-Fi Protected Access Version 2 (WPA2) Pre-shared Key (PSK) security for *Hotspot Mode*, thus providing some control over which devices can connect and share the Internet connection of the Zebra Android device via *Hotspot Mode*.
-The additional Managed Configuration **Wireless LAN Configuration - Hotspot Security Passphrase** MUST be specified to provide the PSK passphrase that will be used to secure the network.
+The additional Managed Configuration **Wireless LAN Configuration - Hotspot Security Passphrase** MUST be specified to provide the PSK passphrase that is used to secure the network.

 #### Wireless LAN Configuration - Hotspot Security Passphrase

-This Managed Configuration allows an Administrator using an EMM to provide the PSK passphrase that will be used to secure the *Hotspot Mode* network implemented by the WLAN adapter on a Zebra Android device, and should be specified if and only if the value ***WPA2/PSK*** is specified for the Managed Configuration **Wireless LAN Configuration - Hotspot Security Mode**.
+This Managed Configuration allows an Administrator using an EMM to provide the PSK passphrase that is used to secure the *Hotspot Mode* network implemented by the WLAN adapter on a Zebra Android device, and should be specified if and only if the value ***WPA2/PSK*** is specified for the Managed Configuration **Wireless LAN Configuration - Hotspot Security Mode**.

 ### Wireless LAN Configuration - Omnitrail